General

 • avoid wearing our drilled freshwater pearls in water as it can cause damage over time.

-Please remember to clean and pat dry your jewellery after wearing it in water to maintain it's shine.
+Please remember to clean and pat dry your jewellery after wearing it in water to maintain its shine.

-Will my jewellery tarnish?
+Will my Jane Finch jewellery piece's tarnish/discolour?

 I have really sensitive ears, will I be able to wear JF?

-Over the years i've recieved an overwhelming amount of great feedback from people about the quality of our jewellery and them finally being able to wear earrings without reacting.
+Please check out our reviews!
+Over the years i've received an overwhelming amount of great feedback from people about the quality of our jewellery and them finally being able to wear earrings without their skin reacting negatively.

 My jewellery has become tarnished/discoloured or my skin is reacting